▲●● TANA Gallery Bookshelf

 About | Exhibitions | Projects | Access

-Initially conceived as a micro-architectural answer to French philosopher Henri Lefebvre's idea "new social relations demand a new space, and vice-versa," the gallery offers a set of unique spatial conditions for artists and visitors to variously improvise social fabric through the exhibition, as a temporal node of static/ephemeral vernacularities already there and new human and non-human relations brought in through each production of space.
+Initially conceived as a micro-architectural answer to French philosopher Henri Lefebvre's idea "new social relations demand a new space, and vice-versa," the gallery offers a set of unique spatial conditions for artists and visitors to variously improvise social fabric through the exhibition, as a node of static/ephemeral vernacularities already there and new human and non-human relations brought in there through each exhibition, i.e., each temporal spatial construction as what the French urbanist called "production of space."

 Although often described "small" (or even counterfactually praised "smallest in Tokyo"), we never try to promote the idea of smallness itself as easily associated with Tokyo-ness or reactive anti-establishment politics.
-Instead, the venue is simply designed to be "just enough" to expose spatial particularities, which can be found everywhere but loosely disregarded in bigger places, and to encourage artists to revisit their own creative identity and enact it into another, different but coherent form.
+Instead, the venue is simply designed to be "just enough" to expose the particularities of a given space, which can be found everywhere but loosely disregarded in bigger places, and to encourage artists to revisit their own creative identity and enact it into another, different but coherent form.

 - The exhibition venue is usually unmanned, just on display in the school building during its opening hours.
 If you want attendance of the exhibiting artist or our gallery staff, please join opening reception or related events, or contact us in advance.